threefoldfoundation/info_sdk/src/6_develop/code/storage/code_storage.md

 nodes_all = nodes_salzburg[5:8] + nodes_vienna_1[5:8]

 # ----------------------------------------------------------------------------------
-# Create ZDB reservation for the selected nodes
+# Create and deploy ZDB workloads for the selected nodes
 # ----------------------------------------------------------------------------------

 for node in nodes_all:
-    zos.zdb.create(
+   w_zdb = zos.zdb.create(
         node_id=node.node_id,
         size=10,
         mode=0, # seq